Time In The Market, Not Timing The Market? Catchy Phrase Ignores Key Evidence

 There is a reason why Warren Buffett regarded market-cap-to-GDP as "…the best single measure of where valuations stand at any given moment."
 The reason?
 Its relationship with 10-year forward returns for stock prices.
-And right now, stock market capitalization as it relates to the U.S. economy is projecting negative returns for U.S. stock prices.
+And, right now, stock market capitalization, as it relates to the U.S. economy, is projecting negative returns for U.S. stock prices.

 It is also true that Mr. Buffett has, in recent years, distanced himself from the valuation approach called the "Buffett Indicator."
 Is it because he stopped believing that valuations matter?
 Probably not.
 In fact, the Oracle of Omaha is holding onto more cash than at any other quarter in the last decade.